gozer/aws-autoscaling-vertica/CopyLocalClusterToNewAwsCluster.md

 # Cloning an HP Vertica cluster to AWS

-The latest enhancement to the [HP Vertica AWS Auto Scaling](https://community.dev.hp.com/t5/Vertica-Blog/Automatic-Vertica-Scaling-and-Node-Replacement-on-AWS/ba-p/230468) open-source package makes it quite easy to create a working replica of your existing cloud hosted or on-premise HP Vertica cluster.
+This enhancement to the [HP Vertica AWS Auto Scaling](https://community.dev.hp.com/t5/Vertica-Blog/Automatic-Vertica-Scaling-and-Node-Replacement-on-AWS/ba-p/230468) open-source package makes it quite easy to create a working replica of your existing cloud hosted or on-premise HP Vertica cluster.

 Here are some of the reasons you might find this capability useful: